 Tight skirts and stiletto heels are inseparable - when you try on your Hobble Skirt, even before putting on your shoes, you'll instinctively walk around on tiptoe, as though wearing high stiletto heels.
 It just feels natural.

-In the world of entertainment, the mesmerisingly slow, undulating walk imposed by a Hobble Skirt means that its wearer remains the focus of an audience's attention (or on camera) that little bit longer - one very good reason why a performer, or recipient of a showbusiness award, will often choose to wear a gown which severely hobbles her, delaying her arrival centre stage, prolonging the applause as she leaves....and occasionally putting her on the front pages of the newspapers if she should happen to accidentally (?) trip, stumble or fall.
+In the world of entertainment, the mesmerisingly slow, undulating walk imposed by a Hobble Skirt means that its wearer remains the focus of an audience's attention (or on camera) that little bit longer - one very good reason why a performer, or recipient of a showbusiness award, will often choose to wear a gown with a skirt which severely hobbles her, delaying her arrival centre stage, prolonging the applause as she leaves....and occasionally putting her on the front pages of the newspapers if she should happen to accidentally (?) trip, stumble or fall.

-Our "Little Black Hobble Skirts" are a long way from what so many High Street shops sell as “pencil skirts” - those unexciting, straight, excessively stretchy items of clothing, with their unsightly and completely unnecessary splits or vents, advertised as offering “freedom of movement”.
+Our "Little Black Hobble Skirts" are a long way from what so many High Street shops sell as “pencil skirts” - those corporate-looking, unexciting, straight, excessively stretchy items of clothing, with their unsightly and completely unnecessary splits or vents, advertised as offering “freedom of movement”.
 One wonders what kind of movement the manufacturers envisage – the Can-Can, perhaps, or the Steeplechase?

 Don’t forget the stilettos - and, above all, have fun!

 Luxurious limited edition 100% Silk Twill Scarf with rolled hem in six beautiful colours.
 Made in Italy exclusively for RoSa Shoes- only £79

 FREE WORLDWIDE DELIVERY ON ALL ROSA SILK SCARVES